commonsmachinery/catalog/README.md

 Run the frontend (in a separate terminal window):

     cd frontend
-    npm install node-celery (if required)
+    npm install node-celery (if not already installed) node server.js
-    node server.js